 An extremely high-yielding variety with good vigour and an upright growing habit.
 Long strigs of very large, juicy, bright red berries are easy to pick and freeze well.
 Picking can extend into August.
 We have found this a very good organic variety to date, and it is highly recommended.

-WHITE VERSAILLES - Early season
+WHITE VERSAILLES - Early season - CUTTINGS ONLY

 A popular and reliable white currant with an upright growing habit that can be trained to grow up a wall or fence.
 Produces large white-yellow, sweet, juicy berries that hang on long strigs.
 A delicious fruit which also makes excellent desserts, wines and jellies.
 A well-proven white currant with very good disease resistance.